-Episode 12 of The Bottom Line by Ben Rogers.
-Featuring an interview with Josh Just, a lifelong high school teacher, administrator, and football coach, discussion topics of this episode include commitment, discipline, and respect.
+"From Worst to First" features an interview with Coach Josh Just, a lifelong high school teacher, administrator, and football coach.
+Discussion topics of this episode include commitment, discipline, and respect.
 Listen to hear more about Coach Just's upbringing, how he built a football program from 0-10 to region champs, and how he believes that low expectations equals low achievements.
 “As coaches, we have to make sure that we hold our values to make better people.
 We can bend and be flexible, but that’s not really helping you.
 Any time we bend and lower our expectations, all we’re doing is lowering the achievement of that student-athlete.”